 Committee Member: Dr. John Beck

 Changing Climate: Earth’s climate is warming.
 According to the National Oceanic and Atmospheric Administration, 2016 was the warmest year on the record with global surface temperatures and North American land surface temperatures averaging 0.94°C and 1.86°C above the 20th century averages, respectively (NOAA National Centers for Environmental Information 2017).
 Conservative projections of future temperatures estimate at least a 1.5°C increase in global surface temperature by the end of the 21st century with temperatures continuing to increase thereafter (DeLucia et al. 2008, Stocker et al. 2015).
 Seasonal temperature averages in the United States during 2016 echoed this upward trend for all four seasons surpassing all previously recorded temperature averages (NOAA National Centers for Environmental Information 2017).
 Warmer temperatures will effectively increase the duration of the warm growing season as fall, winter, and spring temperatures increase (Bradshaw and Holzapfel 2006, Hahn and Denlinger 2011, Scriber 2014).
-Generally, ectotherm metabolic rate corresponds to the environmental temperature it experiences.
-Higher temperatures increase metabolic rate and lower temperatures reduce metabolic rate.
-Increased growing season temperatures for ectothermic insects could increase their metabolic rate, speed up their growth, and possibly shorten the development time to reproductive maturity.
-Mature adults that occur earlier in the growing season could increase adult population sizes and even increase the number of generations each year (Bale et al. 2002, Bradshaw and Holzapfel 2006, Hahn and Denlinger 2011, Scriber 2014).
+Generally, ectotherm metabolic rates correspond to the environmental temperatures they experience.
+Higher temperatures increase metabolic rates and lower temperatures reduce metabolic rates.
+Increased growing season temperatures for ectothermic insects could increase their metabolic rates, speed up their growth, and possibly shorten development time to reproductive maturity.
+Mature adults that occur earlier in the growing season could increase the number of generations each year (Bale et al. 2002, Bradshaw and Holzapfel 2006, Hahn and Denlinger 2011, Scriber 2014).
 For insect pests, warmer temperatures introduce the possibility of larger pest populations causing more damage to economically important crops.
-Managing these indirect effects of climate change will require an integrated approach and likely increased use of chemical insecticides.
+Managing these indirect effects of climate change will require an integrated approach, and likely increased use of costly chemical insecticides.

-Crop losses due to insect pest insect damage here in the United States from 1945 to 2000, has nearly doubled from 7% to 13% while insecticide use has increased 10-fold (Pimentel and Burgess 2014).
-Insecticide use can manage insect pest populations, but even with careful monitoring and systematic application regimens pest insects can significantly reduce crop yields.
+Crop losses due to insect pest insect damage here in the United States from 1945 to 2000 have nearly doubled from 7% to 13%, while insecticide use has increased 10-fold (Pimentel and Burgess 2014).
+Insecticide use can manage insect pest populations, but even with careful monitoring and systematic application regimens, pest insects can significantly reduce crop yields.
 Under current climate conditions and pest pressure, yield reductions in chemically managed, pre-harvest crops due to arthropods is estimated to be between 13%-16% annually (Oerke 2006).
 As warmer temperatures begin earlier in the year and end later, larger pest insect populations could lead to lower crop yields and the cost to manage these potentially larger and earlier occurring pest populations using chemical insecticides is likely to increase.
 Lower crop yields due to increased pest damage will endanger access to safe nutrient-rich foods for growing populations around the world.
 Here in the United States, our population is predicted to exceed 450 million by the year 2100 and this population increase will demand sustained or even increased crop yields (Melorose et al. 2015).
 Investigating the responses of pest insect populations to increasing temperature is an opportunity to understand and predict how climate change could affect these pests.
 The results of such an investigation could be used to mitigate their damage and ensure the security of our nation’s food as populations increase.